prinzpiuz/prinzpiuz.in/content/about/index.md

 ## Me

 Hi, Myself prinzpiuz, I believe in #FreeAsInFreedom.
+I am against all that questioning my freedom,
+So I don't have relegion, cast, men, women or politics
+I stand for human, I am human
 I'm software engineer, currently working for [Nuventure Connect](https://nuventure.in/).
 Previosouly I worked for [Tridz](https://tridz.com/)  as a system admin
 I started this blog for sharing my Tweaks | Hacks | DIYs